zoccolan-lab/SnS/README.md

 As for references, neural recordings data from multiple runs should be unified in a single file, to do this, you should:
 1. Fill in the `src\experiments\NeuralRecording\nat_stats_fp.json` file with the paths to the neural recordings data from multiple runs;
 2. Run the `src\experiments\NeuralRecording\nat_stats_dict.ipynb` file to unify the neural recordings data from multiple runs.
+3. Add the path to the unified neural recordings data in the `src/experiments/local_settings.json` file.

 # How to run a single SnS experiment: